Max Neuhaus

 August 6.
 Concert of Dance No. 11.
 Gramercy Arts Theatre.
 Ensemble: MN, Philip Corner, Harry Diakoff, Malcolm Goldstein, Annette Mendel, Dorthy Moskoowitz.
 Work(s): Joseph Byrd, Animals (1961).
 N.B.
 Music for dance by Susan Kaufman, Animals (1963).
 Organized by Herbert Semmel.
 See Judson Memorial Church Archive.
 Box 3, Folder 42.

-On August 6, 1963, Max Neuhaus performed in Concert of Dance No. 11 at the Gramercy Arts Theatre in New York City.
-This event was a significant extension of the Judson Dance Theater performances typically held at Judson Memorial Church.
+On August 6, 1963, Max Neuhaus participated in Concert of Dance No. 11 at the Gramercy Arts Theatre, a pivotal event documenting the migration of the Judson Dance Theater from its church home to a commercial Off-Broadway space.

-• Organizer: The evening was organized by Herbert Semmel, a key figure in managing the off-site Judson performances.
+The event was organized by Herbert Semmel, a key figure who provided the legal and administrative backbone for the Judson experimentalists.